 Should the client want to invite an additional person other than the love partner in the call, this would be possible.
 The fact of inviting another person to the consultation is deemed to be an authorization to disclose your personal information to the invitee.

-If your particular situation requires that the consultant reviews a certain document, you can prepare a DropBox link and share it with the consultant at the moment of the consultation.
+If your particular situation requires that the lawyer reviews a certain document, you can prepare a Sync link and share it with the lawyer at the moment of the consultation.

 The information provided by the client is strictly confidential and not going to be shared with any third party.
-The employees and consultants of Martineau & Mindicanu are not considered to be a third party.
+The employees, consultants and lawyer of Martineau & Mindicanu are not considered to be a third party.

 No. The recording, distribution or reuse of the images and audio material would present a potential breach of confidentiality and is not allowed.
 We strongly suggest that you take notes during the consultation.

-The consultant will likely write notes in the chat.
+The lawyer will likely write notes in the chat.
 Zoom allows you to save those notes.

 In English, French or Spanish, based on the client’s preference.